DS4PS/cpp-528-fall-2020/schedule.md

 -----

-**Share one insight from the background reading on YellowDig, and make a prediction whether you think the data will show that either program works.**
+> Share one insight from the background reading on YellowDig, and make a prediction whether you think the data will show that either program works.

+**Post by {{page.yellowdig.post-01}}**

 <a class="uk-button uk-button-default" href="{{page.yellowdig_url}}">YELLOWDIG</a>